johanguse/afya-pebmed-challenge/README.md

 ![og](https://github.com/johanguse/afya-pebmed-challenge/assets/6184866/6712eb4f-17c2-45ee-a1e1-170f5ce17b56)

-This is the README for the Afya PEBMED Challenge project.
+This document is the README for the Afya PEBMED Challenge project.

-Develop the frontend of a checkout system where a user can subscribe annually or monthly, displaying success or error when submitting the form, and sending payment information for processing by the backend.
+Your task is to create the frontend for a checkout system that allows users to subscribe either annually or monthly.
+The system should display a success or error message upon form submission and send payment details for backend processing.

+Please refer to the documentation in the `docs` folder for specific requirements of this coding challenge.

-Follow the instructions below to set up and run the project on your local machine.
+To set up and run the project on your local machine, follow the instructions provided below.

+> [!NOTE]
+> The company decided to proceed with a different developer before I had the chance to submit this challenge for code review.

+##### Todo

+- [ ] Add more Unit Test
+- [ ] Add E2E Test
+- [ ] Improve the documentation

 ## 🤖 Tech stack